ouedyan/go-mod-helper/README.md

 </li>
 <li>
 <h3>Go Package's changelog</h3>
-  Keep a track of how a dependency's changes.<br/>
+  Keep a track of your dependencies' changes.<br/>
   Hover over its version number to view its changelog.
 </li>
 <li>